17 Reasons My Favorite Teacher Changed My Life

 Courtesy Rachael Lee Stroud

 “When I was a student at Barnard College, I took a writing seminar.
 Anne Lake Prescott, one of the most highly respected professors at Columbia University, would teach us.
 We were instructed to write a two-page essay to introduce ourselves.
 She wrote back to me: You, missy, are a writer.
 I look forward to your novels and poems.
 I had been pre-med and this was what I needed—for someone to pluck me out of a crowd and whisper to me, “You can do this.
 You already are.” —Krista Suh, screenwriter, artist, author, and creator.
-Don’t miss the 10 things you should never, ever say to your child’s teacher.
+Just as you want your child’s teacher to say the right things to your kid, there’s etiquette parents should follow when talking to teachers—and these are the 10 things you should never say to your child’s teacher.

 A house fire left her displaced, but her teacher found room in her heart